Chapter 28:

 My death, feels homesick!

-Hiroki’s Chino-esque fry scream shocked the senpais, his barre chords (Em, G, Dm) relentless.
-Aoi’s angelic harmonies healed the chaos, Junichi’s bluesy Latin fills driving the beat.
-Yakomori’s guttural cheers and devil horns erupted, Toriteba screeched, raising hands.
-Even Omanjou joined, some flashing devil horns, won over by Suede’s surprise.
+Hiroki’s Chino-esque fry scream shocked the senpais, his bar chords relentless.
+Aoi’s angelic harmonies healed the chaos, with Junichi’s bluesy Latin fills driving the beat.

-After the chorus, the trio paused, letting their instruments ring.
-Junichi clapped the snare frame four times, easing into a soft drum groove.
 Aoi switched to a clean-compressed bass tone, maintaining the groove.
-Hiroki’s clean solo, inspired by Muse’s Uno, vibrated with phaser and reverb, the Floyd Rose adding ghostly tremors.
+Hiroki’s clean solo, inspired by Muse’s Uno, vibrated with phaser and reverb, the Floyd Rose adding ghostly vibrato.
 The eerie calm gave the audience chills, first-years clapping to Junichi’s beat.

 Junichi’s drumming slowed, and the final chorus exploded.
 Hiroki’s scream, Aoi’s ethereal choir, and Junichi’s groovy beat collided.

-Finally, the song ended with Hiroki’s harmonic open strings and ghostly Floyd Rose divebombs, Aoi’s four-string fuzzy ring, and Junichi’s bluesy-Latin solo outro.
+Finally, the song ended with Hiroki’s harmonic open strings and ghostly Floyd Rose dive bombs, Aoi’s four-string fuzzy ring, and Junichi’s bluesy-Latin solo outro.

-Suede had finished their set, the room constantly chanting “SUEDE!”
-Toriteba’s girls screamed, Yakomori saluted with devil horns, Omanjou and Procorat cheered Suede’s theatricality.
+Suede had finished their set, the room constantly chanting "SUEDE!"
+Toriteba’s girls screamed, Yakomori saluted with devil horns, and Omanjou and Procorat cheered Suede’s theatricality.

 They’d bridged casual and hardcore fans, proving the senpai’s doubts wrong.
 Suede’s Death Homesick had cemented their legacy in this sanctuary of frequency.